AnnaWXM/MachineLearning/README.md

 ## final-Suicide Prediction

-This project is testing the relationship between GDP per capita and the number of sui-cides in each country, and compare difference between algorithms.
+This project discovers the relationship between GDP per capita and suicide rate in each country, and compare difference between algorithms.
 The goal of the project was to compare the performance accuracy of machine learning algorithm for regression.

 Date: November 2022